Cardisk/todo/README.md

 To show pending issues inside this file, you can use `[ -l | list ]` command.

+## Limitations

+Tested:
+- MacOs Sonoma 14.5
+- Debian (docker image found [here](https://www.swift.org/install/linux/debian/12/#versions))

+At the moment it only compiles for MacOs due to different implementation of `Foundation`.

 ## License

 See the license here: [LICENSE](https://github.com/Cardisk/todo/blob/main/LICENSE).